Carl Edwards: 2013: Rebound season

-2014: Final Season at Roush
+2014: Final season at Roush

 At the 2014 Food City 500, Edwards won a rain-delayed race.
 He led the last 78 laps.

-Weeks later Edwards nearly won the All-Star Race for a second time after starting on pole.
-However, he was edged by Jamie McMurray for the win as McMurray passed him with 8 laps to go to win the $1M purse.
-In a post race interview Edwards said "I'm disappointed but Jamie did a good job on the restart.
+Weeks later, Edwards nearly won the All-Star Race for a second time after starting on pole.
+However, he was edged by Jamie McMurray for the win as McMurray passed him with eight laps to go to win the $1M purse.
+In a post-race interview, Edwards said, "I'm disappointed but Jamie did a good job on the restart.
 He cleared me and beat me fair and square.
 My hats off to him.
 I wish I won but I was just beaten."

 In late May 2014, it was rumored that Edwards was leaving Roush's team for good.
 Edwards kept quiet for months over the rumors.
-During NASCAR RaceDay, Edwards stated he declined an offer from Richard Childress Racing which made everybody speculate that Edwards already had plans for 2015.
+During NASCAR RaceDay, Edwards stated he declined an offer from Richard Childress Racing, which made everybody speculate that Edwards already had plans for 2015.
 On June 19, 2014, Jayski's Silly Season Site stated he heard "that the deal between Edwards and Joe Gibbs Racing is done, no word when it will be announced."
 On July 27, 2014, RFR announced the 2015 lineup, with Edwards not listed.

-On June 22, 2014, Edwards led the final 19 laps of the 2014 Toyota/Save Mart 350 at Sonoma for his 23rd career NSCS win, his first road course win of his career, his second win of 2014 and his final win for Roush.
+On June 22, 2014, Edwards led the final nineteen laps of the 2014 Toyota/Save Mart 350 at Sonoma for his 23rd career NSCS win, his first road course win of his career, his second win of 2014, and his final win for Roush.

-On the day of the 2014 Brickyard 400, Edwards admitted to the media that he was switching teams in 2015 effective immediately after 2014; but because a rule in his contract forbade him to mention his destination until September, he only mentioned the switch from Roush.
+On the day of the 2014 Brickyard 400, Edwards admitted to the media that he was switching teams in 2015, effective immediately after 2014; but because a rule in his contract forbade him from mentioning his destination until September, he only mentioned the switch from Roush.
 According to Jack Roush, the parting was mutual and not because of any falling-out.